-When people compare contractors, they often focus on surface signals first.
+When we talk with homeowners comparing contractors, we usually find the same early pattern.
 Nice photos, a polished estimate, or a confident first meeting can all create momentum.
 None of those are meaningless, but none of them are enough on their own either.
-The contractor you choose is not just the person building the work.
-They are the person managing uncertainty, communication, sequencing, and standards for months at a time.
+The contractor you choose isn't just the person building the work.
+They're the person managing uncertainty, communication, sequencing, and standards for months at a time.

 Look for clarity, not just charisma

 A good general contractor should make the project clearer as conversations move forward.
 You should feel like you understand scope, constraints, likely risks, and the next decision points better than you did before the meeting.
-If you leave excited but still unclear on how the job will actually run, that is not a strength.
-That is a warning sign.
+If you leave excited but still unclear on how the job will actually run, that isn't a strength.
+That's a warning sign.

 Ask how they handle the parts that usually go wrong